“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 There is no money, no promotion, no prestige, but work continues in life for joy and self satisfaction.

-Any job can become a Calling, and any career can become a Calling.
+Any job can become a calling, and any career can become a calling.

-If we have a Calling in our life, we mostly remain happy in our life, we don’t yell at our own kids at home, we don’t lose our temper on them.
+If we have a calling in our life, we mostly remain happy in our life, we don’t yell at our own kids at home, we don’t lose our temper on them.

-Remember, Gregor Mendel didn’t have a job or career in genetics, he ran his famous genetic experiments as a hobby and later turned his hobby into a Calling.
+Remember, Gregor Mendel didn’t have a job or career in genetics, he ran his famous genetic experiments as a hobby and later turned his hobby into a calling.

-Benjamin Franklin didn’t make his work either job or career, he ran many lightning rod experiments due to his own interest, which later turned into a Calling.
+Benjamin Franklin didn’t make his work either job or career, he ran many lightning rod experiments due to his own interest, which later turned into a calling.

-Emily Dickinson’s job or career was not to write poetry, she started to write poetry to create an order in her own life that later turned into a Calling.
+Emily Dickinson’s job or career was not to write poetry, she started to write poetry to create an order in her own life that later turned into a calling.

-Can I measure my worth like a piece of diamond that keeps shining all the time?
+Can I measure my value like a piece of diamond that keeps shining all the time?

 He is having the purest mind at age 3 and half.